 An aerobic gram positive cocci; forms clusters.
 Staphylococcus aureus is coagulase positive.
-Staphylococcus argenteus is a Staphylococcus species closely related to Staphylococcus aureus (Pubmed) but rarely causes disease.
+Staphylococcus argenteus is a Staphylococcus species closely related to Staphylococcus aureus (Pubmed) but rarely causes disease; it has been an issue in Sweden where it is called MRSA when in fact it is MRSA (PubMed).
+But the A is argenteus, not aureus.

 The rest are coagulase negative: S. auricularis, S. capitis, S. caprae, S. cohnii, S. epidermidis, S. haemolyticus, S. intermedius, S. hominis, S. lugdunensis, S. pasteuri, Staphylococcus pseudointermedius, Staphylococcus pettenkoferi, S. saccharolyticus, S. saprophyticus, S. schleiferi, S. simulans, S. warneri, S. xylosus.
 With a MALDI-TOF you may get to know which one it is.